Alaska: Breeding Birds and Mammals in the Tundra

 Day 9: Nome to Anchorage

-On this morning we will take a long flight north, deep into the Arctic, to the unique town of Barrow (or ‘Utqiagvik’ in local language) right at the Top of the World.
+Today we will take a long flight north, deep into the Arctic, to the unique town of Barrow (or Utqiaġvik in the local Inupiaq language - most residents still call it Barrow and the names can be used interchangeably) right at the Top of the World.
 The wet tundra and icescapes around town are home to some special breeding species, so three nights will be spent in Barrow.
+Keep in mind that Barrow is a dry town.
+Alcohol is not sold there, and the hotel does not permit you to consume your own alcohol in the rooms.

 Days 11-12: Barrow

 Two full days will be spent in Barrow, with plentiful extra time on both our arrival and departure days to make the most out of it.
 Among the most wanted birds in Barrow are ducks, and eiders in particular with Spectacled, Steller’s and King Eiders all key targets during our time there.
 There are plentiful breeding shorebirds here too, which are typically confiding and photogenic, as are many species in Alaska with persistence.
 Dunlin are numerous, as are Pectoral Sandpiper, perhaps the most impressive of them all.
 If you think you have seen a Pectoral Sandpiper already, you have probably not really seen one like this.
 In spring, their plumage is transformed, with bold arrows stitched tightly across their pumped chests, and the males make attention-grabbing, low display flights while uttering a low booming call, which is characteristic of the tundra around Barrow.
 Phalaropes are also plentiful, with both Red-necked and Red Phalaropes both often seen in numbers of hundreds in a day, and so confiding you can sometimes get the tip of your boot in the same photo!
-We’ll also check for Snowy Owls along the Cake Eater Road, which also hosts Short-eared Owls too.
-Off of Point Barrow we will scope the sea ice, which stretches well into the distance, as occasionally a Polar Bear wanders nearer town, although we still need patience and a dose of good fortune to find one.
+We’ll also check for Snowy Owls along the Cakeeater Road, which occasionally hosts Short-eared Owls too.
 Other birds we are likely to see around Barrow include Hoary Redpoll, large numbers of Snow Buntings and Lapland Longspurs, and breeding Pacific Loons, in their gorgeous velvety breeding plumage at this time of year.
-These two nights will also be spent in Barrow.
+In 2023, a local company began offering 2 hour Polar Bear excursions to Point Barrow.
+While not included in the tour, many people chose to do this and those who did had great (and in some cases very close) views of Polar Bear.
+If you wish to do this, bring some extra cash.
+The 2023 price was $140 per person, and may increase for 2024.

 Day 13: Barrow to Anchorage

-After a final morning, taking ever more photos of the many photogenic birds of Barrow, we will fly south back to Anchorage for a final night.
+After a final morning we will fly south back to Anchorage for a final night.

 Day 14: Departure from Anchorage